deanpeterson/rosa-ai/README.md

 * Using **Hosted Control Plane**
 * Set up **cluster admin** in ROSA

-> This repo contains `setup.sh` to kick off the set-up process via ssh access to the bastion
+> This repo contains `setup.sh` to kick off the set-up process via ssh access to the bastion (be sure to have ssh-agent running)

 > Pre-requisites for the setup are:
 - [ ] ssh key with git access ready to copy to bastion